Electromigration: Practical implications of electromigration

 Electromigration decreases the reliability of integrated circuits (ICs).
 It can cause the eventual loss of connections or failure of a circuit.
-Since reliability is critically important for space travel, military purposes, anti-lock braking systems, medical equipment like Automated External Defibrillators and is even important for personal computers or home entertainment systems, the reliability of chips (ICs) is a major focus of research efforts.
+Reliability is critically important for space travel, military purposes, anti-lock braking systems, medical equipment like automated external defibrillators, and is even important for personal computers or home entertainment systems, so the reliability of chips (ICs) is a major focus of research efforts.

-Due to difficulty of testing under real conditions, Black's equation is used to predict the life span of integrated circuits.

-To use Black's equation, the component is put through high temperature operating life (HTOL) testing.
-The component's expected life span under real conditions is extrapolated from data gathered during the testing.
+Due to the difficulty of testing under real-world conditions, Black's equation is used to predict the life span of integrated circuits.
+To use Black's equation, the component is put through high-temperature operating life (HTOL) testing.
+The component's expected life span under real conditions is extrapolated from data gathered during this testing.

-Although electromigration damage ultimately results in failure of the affected IC, the first symptoms are intermittent glitches, and are quite challenging to diagnose.
+Although damage from electromigration ultimately results in the failure of the affected IC, the first symptoms are intermittent glitches, which are quite challenging to diagnose.
 As some interconnects fail before others, the circuit exhibits seemingly random errors, which may be indistinguishable from other failure mechanisms (such as electrostatic discharge damage).
 In a laboratory setting, electromigration failure is readily imaged with an electron microscope, as interconnect erosion leaves telltale visual markers on the metal layers of the IC.

 With increasing miniaturization, the probability of failure due to electromigration increases in VLSI and ULSI circuits because both the power density and the current density increase.
 Specifically, line widths will continue to decrease over time, as will wire cross-sectional areas.
 Currents are also reduced due to lower supply voltages and shrinking gate capacitances.
 However, as current reduction is constrained by increasing frequencies, the more marked decrease in cross-sectional areas (compared to current reduction) will give rise to increased current densities in ICs going forward.